Beanalini/StitchInTime/README.md

   ## Description
   The README file is an essential part of any development; however, it tends to be created in haste at the completion of a project.
 The motivation behind this project is to address the latter issue allowing the developer to quickly and easily generate a README.md file, allowing more time to focus on the project.

   The README Generator application developed in this project is a command-line application that dynamically generates a professional README.md file from a user’s input, in response to a set of question prompts.
-This application uses Node JS and the npm inquirer package to provide the command-line user interface.
+This application uses Node JS and the npm inquirer version 8.2.4 package to provide the command-line user interface.

   Future developments:
   - Give the user the option to enter a directory path so that the generated README file is saved to a directory that is different to the one the application is run from.